gitzhang10/BitFT/README.md

 ## Description
-This project is used to implement a blockChain with an asynchronous BFT -- BitFT.
+This project is used to implement a blockChain with a weak asynchronous BFT -- BitFT.
 There are two protocols: BitFT and Layered BitFT.

 ## Usage